eBook, Best Practice Guides, Tips Booklets and your weekly Tip

 Written by Paul Matthews, each of these practical guides delves into some core areas of Learning & Development.

-Regarded as an authority in the Learning and Development space, Paul’s been praised by former clients for breaking down the principles of L&D in a relatable, easy-to-understand way.
-Communicating the fundamentals of L&D easily and enabling learners to get to grips with them quickly, led to him writing these six exclusive best practice guides.
+Regarded as an authority in the people development space, Paul has been praised by former clients and industry peers for breaking down the principles of L&D in a relatable, easy-to-understand way.
+Communicating the fundamentals easily and enabling L&D professionals to get to grips with them quickly, led to him writing these exclusive best practice guides.
+For both new and experienced people professionals, they show you what to focus on for success.

 They provide insight and advice on key concepts that are vital to anybody in an L&D role.
 They’ll introduce you to ideas that are at the forefront of L&D thinking.
 They’re short and practical – and written to help you take action.
-Our goal is to help you unlock your potential and enhance your performance.
+Our goal is to help you unlock your potential and improve the performance of your people.
 So browse, help yourself, and share if you’d like to.

-“The guides have arrived safely; many thanks!
+“The guides arrived swiftly in my inbox; many thanks!
 They are well-produced, clearly written and thought-provoking – I’m extremely glad to have them.”

 linda.
 L&D manager